 I had the chance to talk to him.
 We talked about his personal life as a gay man when he was younger comparing it to the youth of today.
 His writing career is quite interesting from free writing twenty poems a day, to the editor of the highs school paper, to writing a best seller.
-Our interview was long and if we had more time we could have talked all day.
+Our interview was long, and if we had more time, we could have talked all day.

 I learned that he was born in Berlin, Germany after the war.
 He spent years in Berlin, Amsterdam, Netherlands, and now lives in a small community between Cannes and St. Raphael on the French Riviera with his husband.
 Talking about the places he has lived you can hear a mixture of happiness and melancholy in his voice.

 During the interview, we touched on the following questions in depth.
 However, there was one question that was impromptu.
-I wanted to know how he wrote a contemporary novel from the point of view of a young man, especially his use of Rent Boys and other cliché’s and fetishes.
+I wanted to know how he wrote a contemporary novel from the point of view of a young man, especially his use of Rent Boys and other clichés and fetishes.
 I learned something about the LGBTQIA+ community.

 Rent Boys is not a new term.
 It has been used for decades.
 It means the same now as it did back then: young, male prostitutes.
-Except that back then they had a look that was based on the bleached blond hair.
+Except for that back then they had a look that was based on the bleached blond hair.
 That in itself would let others know what they were.
 Today you have no idea who is a rent boy.
 There’s no code, no distinct way of knowing.
 I was schooled.

 How long have you been writing?

 My standard answers are that I was pushed into writing by Joe Phillip’s picture “Latino Boy,”—the picture now on the cover of the GREEN EYES—but that’s not quite true.
-Yes, the GREEN EYES are my first finished novel, but I wrote other stuff before.
+Yes, the GREEN EYES is my first finished novel, but I wrote other stuff before.
 As a teenager, I wrote 20 poems per day—that was in the tradition of automatic writing, the idea was not to think at all while typing [side remark: Truman Capote about Jack Kérouac: “He doesn’t write, he types.”].
 I wrote scientific books during my academic career, and I started the non-academic writing with a feature script, Freedom Fries, which tells the alternative history of George W. Bush’s retirement (Bush, the 43rd president, has a change of heart).
 I couldn’t get it produced, of course, and then tried to turn the script into a novel, getting about half-way…I lost faith in the project because of libel-concerns—Cheney, Bush’s vice-president, orders the murder of Bush at one point in the story.

 I then started a blog and wrote a lot of blog posts, rashly, quickly, which gave me some confidence.
-The GREEN EYES evolved from an unprintable piece of porn I wrote around the “Latino Boy” picture, but said piece of porn ended on a cliff-hanger, so I had to write another piece (which also ended on a cliff-hanger, and so on), and after four pieces I knew I had the material for a book.
-So, in some sense, the GREEN EYES were written by accident.
+The GREEN EYES evolved from an unprintable piece of porn I wrote around the “Latino Boy” picture but said piece of porn ended on a cliff-hanger, so I had to write another piece (which also ended on a cliff-hanger, and so on), and after four pieces I knew I had the material for a book.
+So, in some sense, the GREEN EYES was written by accident.
 I’m 2/3 into the sequel and have plans for a third part.
 The sequel is called THIS IS HEAVEN and will relate the story of the festival week that follows directly upon the finale of the GREEN EYES.
 The festival is vampire-themed—a satirical take on today’s young-adult literature, and in particular on the Twilight Saga.
-The third part will be set in the art world of New York City, and is titled THE YELLOW PARROT.
+The third part will be set in the art world of New York City and is titled THE YELLOW PARROT.
 The plot centers upon a loquacious parrot that is owned by a famous art critic and is rumored to have a sixth sense for the art market.
 The parrot gets stolen by vicious hedge fund managers—managers of investment funds that deal in contemporary art.
 Alex, the title character of the GREEN EYES, has evolved into a non-standard Sherlock Holmes and is called in for help, lots of vicious hedge fund managers will get themselves killed, sex and justice will finally prevail.
 One of the vicious hedge fund managers will resemble Donald Trump; it will be fun.

 One last remark: I think that my academic writing experience somehow carries over into fiction writing.
 Academic writing forces you to do a lot of editing, and in the process, you learn how sensitive and malleable the English language is—how rich, complicated, and entertaining.
 English is not for nothing the leading language of the planet.
 I enjoy editing my stuff; it keeps me going.
 If I don’t know how to continue, I re-edit an earlier chapter.
 I even enjoy editing the stuff of other writers, provided there’s some substance to edit.